Lee-Talman/cad-map-dotnet/README.md

 A tool to capture Block entity data from DWG files using the AutoCAD .NET API.

 # Installation
 Using the NETLOAD command, import the `cad-map-dotnet.dll` from cad-map-dotnet/bin.
-You'll need a SQL database formatted appropriately to store the information - either generate one yourself from reading the SQL write-out commands in the DBLoadUtil.cs class (I would be very impressed if you could do this) or wait for me to add the SQL database templates to the repository.
+You'll need a SQL database formatted appropriately to store the information - either generate one yourself from reading the SQL write-out commands in the DBLoadUtil.cs class (I would be very impressed if you could do this) or load it from `SQLManager_CADDB.sql`.

 # Contribute
 More is coming here shortly, but for now you'll want to